Five Tips For Successful Forex Money Management

 The disadvantage with this strategy is that it does not take into account any changes in your trading balance.
 If you go on a series of wins and grow your account substantially, but still stick to the same risk per trade, you could be missing out on greater returns.

 On the other side of things, if you lose a lot of trades but your risk per trade remains £500, you are risking a higher proportion of your account, which could lead to your balance depreciating a lot more quickly.

 2. A Fixed Percentage

 The most common approach is to risk a fixed percentage of your account balance on each trade.
 Therefore, if a trader has an account balance of £10,000 and they decide they want to risk 2% of their capital per trade, the first trade would risk £200.

-The benefit of utilising this method is that, unlike having a fixed sum, your risk per trade will fluctuate along with your account balance.
+The benefit of utilising this method within your Forex money management system is that, unlike using a fixed sum, your risk per trade will fluctuate along with your account balance.
 In theory, if it is stuck to, you could never blow your account balance and when you are on a winning streak, your risk is increased in order to take advantage of the higher amount of capital at your disposal.

 The disadvantage here is that, if you do sustain a series of losses, your risk per trade will get smaller and smaller along with your balance.
-This means that, if, and when, you start to win trades, it will take you longer to make back your capital.
+This means that, if, and when, you start to win trades, it will take you longer to make your money back.

 Now you know how much you intend to risk per trade, establish how much you are aiming to profit from that risk and use this to help place a take profit for your trades.